HamedAlemo/sublr/README.md

 _CLI for managing multiple SublimeSFTP multiple config files_

 [SUBLIME-SFTP](https://wbond.net/sublime_packages/sftp) makes it easy to sync your local Sublime with a remote instance.
-Often one needs multiple machines, for instance a CPU for initial development and GPU for training.
-Sublime-Remote is a CLI to makes that easy.
+Often one is using multiple remote instances such as a CPU for development and GPU for training.
+Sublime-Remote is a CLI to make that easy.

 ---